Fraszczak/fraszczak.github.io/src/content/2024-06-09-angular-signals-streamlining-change-detection.md

 }
 ```

-**You cannot directly assign values to a computed signal. increseComputedSignals will produce compilation errors**
+_You cannot directly assign values to a computed signal. increseComputedSignals will produce compilation errors_

 ### Computed signals are both lazily evaluated and memoized

 Imagine computed signals as efficient chefs.
 They only cook (evaluate) when there are hungry diners (your component needs the data).
 But they're also smart - they remember what they've cooked before (memoization).

-Lazy evaluation: The chef only starts cooking when someone orders (requests the data).
-They don't waste effort pre-calculating things that might not be needed.
+**Lazy evaluation:** The chef only starts cooking when someone orders (requests the data).
+They don't waste effort pre-calculating things that might not be needed.<br>
-Memoization: If someone orders the same dish again (the same dependencies haven't changed), the chef simply pulls it out from their memory (cached value) instead of starting all over again.
+**Memoization:** If someone orders the same dish again (the same dependencies haven't changed), the chef simply pulls it out from their memory (cached value) instead of starting all over again.
 This way, computed signals ensure your components only get the freshest data (updated when needed) while avoiding unnecessary work (recalculating the same thing repeatedly).

 ### Computed signal dependencies are dynamic

 Imagine computed signals as detectives piecing together a case.
 They don't rely on a fixed set of clues (dependencies).

-Dynamic: The detective can follow new leads (dependencies) as they become available.
-This allows the computed signal to consider additional information that might influence its value.
+**Dynamic:** The detective can follow new leads (dependencies) as they become available.
+This allows the computed signal to consider additional information that might influence its value. <br>
-Not pre-defined: You don't have to specify all the dependencies upfront.
+**Not pre-defined:** You don't have to specify all the dependencies upfront.
 The computed signal can adapt to what it "sees" within its code block.
 This dynamic nature makes computed signals flexible and responsive.
 They can react to changes in the data landscape without needing constant reconfiguration.

 ```typescript